 Milk is mostly collected in insulated tankers from dairy farms or milk collection stations.
 Prior to collection the driver will carry out quality and measurement tests to ensure the milk is of the required quality.

 Adulteration of milk in some countries is prolific and a real barrier to globally operating companies establishing facilities due to the high brand risk involved.

-When the milk arrives at the manufacturing plant it is usually separated into cream and skimmed milk to enable standardization of the fat content prior to spray drying.
+When the milk arrives at the dairy spray drying plant it is usually separated into cream and skimmed milk to enable standardization of the fat content prior to spray drying.
 High volume manufacturers will automate this cream fat standardization using an inline “standomat” which doses cream back into the skim to give the correct fat % in the milk to be processed.

-Some high volume plants particularly in the US also standardise the SNF content to maximise yields and give a consistent quality.
+Some high volume spray drying plants particularly in the US also standardise the SNF content to maximise yields and give a consistent quality.

-The microbial quality of milk powders is very important and it is possible at this early stage of processing to take out 99.9% of the spore-forming bacteria by either bacto-fugation or microfiltration prior to heat treatment.
+The microbial quality of spray dryed milk powders is very important and it is possible at this early stage of spray drying to take out 99.9% of the spore-forming bacteria by either bacto-fugation or microfiltration prior to heat treatment.

 This is a the ideal next stage but many processors primarily due to cost do not include this stage.

 Both processes require that the milk is first separated and then the skimmed milk portion has the bacteria removed and the cream is them high temperature pasteurised and returned to the milk (if required)

 This is the method used for ESL milk (Extended Shelf Life).
 Infant Formula manufactures operating in developing countries should use a bactofuge or microfiltration plant to ensure finished produt quality.